cneben/QuickQanava/doc/web/docs/nodes.md

 ### Default Groups

 Groups are a specific kind of nodes that can contains mutliple regular nodes.
 Groups are created using `#!js Qan.Graph.insertGroup()` method.
-Nodes are ususally inserted inside existing groups visually by dragging and dropping a node inside a group.
+Nodes are ususally inserted into existing groups visually by dragging and dropping a node inside a group.
 Group topology could also be modified from C++ using `qan::Graph::groupNode()` and `qan::Graph::ungroupNode()` API.

 Group visual item (`Qan.GroupItem`) is accessible from `Qan.Group.item` property, the API is fully consistent with nodes.
 A group could have a custom label (editable directly from the default delegate using Quick Controls 2 text input) and could be collapsed visually using the `Qan.GroupItem.collapsed` property.